 In this work, we address the challenges of modeling scattering from discretized curved bodies using standard ray-tracing tools properly extended to account for the above-mentioned diffraction interactions.
-To the best of the Author's knowledge, this is the first time that the foregoing approach is attempted and applied to the computation of vehicles' bistatic, near-field reflectivity.
+To the best of the Authors' knowledge, this is among the first studies where the foregoing approach is attempted and applied to the computation of vehicles' bistatic, near-field reflectivity.

 The main contributions of the work are the following: